finkel-lang/finkel/tool/README.md

-# sk-tool
+# finkel-tool

-Package containing a command line executable tool and library functions for building sk package.
+Package containing a command line executable tool and library functions for building Finkel package.